GSA/digitalgov.gov/content/resources/21st-century-integrated-digital-experience-act.md

 In September 2023, the Office of Management and Budget (OMB) issued [M-23-22, Delivering a Digital-First Public Experience](https://www.whitehouse.gov/omb/management/ofcio/delivering-a-digital-first-public-experience/).
 In part, this memo provides further policy guidance to help agencies fully implement 21st Century IDEA.
 The law and policy guidance collectively establish a framework and the requirements for a digital-first public experience.

-For the policy guidance, read more in the fact sheet, [Building Digital Experiences for the American People](https://www.whitehouse.gov/omb/briefing-room/2023/09/22/fact-sheet-building-digital-experiences-for-the-american-people/).
+For the policy guidance, read more in the fact sheet, [Building Digital Experiences for the American people](https://www.whitehouse.gov/omb/briefing-room/2023/09/22/fact-sheet-building-digital-experiences-for-the-american-people/).

 ## Why is it important?

 Each year, the federal government provides information and services to more than 400 million individuals, families, businesses, and organizations.
 And according to [analytics.usa.gov](https://analytics.usa.gov/), there are about 2 billion visits to federal websites each month, representing over 80 billion hours of interactions with the public.
 Over 50% of these visits occur on mobile devices.

-Digitally is now the default way the public wants to interact with the government.<sup><a aria-describedby="footnote-label" href="#fn1" id="footnotes-ref1">[1]</a></sup> More than ever, digital experiences are central to federal agencies' mission delivery.
+Digitally is now the default way the public wants to interact with the government. <sup><a aria-describedby="footnote-label" href="#fn1" id="footnotes-ref1">[1]</a></sup> More than ever, digital experiences are central to federal agencies' mission delivery.
 And of course, the public expects their digital interactions with the government to be on par with their favorite consumer websites and mobile apps.

 Delivering a digital-first public experience is a significant opportunity to improve the lives of millions by making it easier to access the information and services they use and count on each and every day.